-At June 30, 2009, 106.6% of stockholders' equity or \$290.7 million was invested in 26 long-term portfolio investments and 0.6% of stockholders' equity or \$1.6 million was invested in cash and cash equivalents.
-In comparison, at September 30, 2008, 93.0% of stockholders' equity or \$273.8 million was invested in 24 long-term portfolio investments and 7.8% of stockholders' equity or \$22.9 million was invested in cash and cash equivalents.
-As of June 30, 2009, all of the Company's debt investments were secured by first or second priority liens on the assets of the portfolio companies.
-Moreover, the Company held equity investments in its portfolio companies consisting of common stock, preferred stock or limited liability company interests.
+At September 30, 2009, 73.0% of stockholders' equity or \$299.6 million was invested in 28 long-term portfolio investments and 27.6% of stockholders' equity or \$113.2 million was invested in cash and cash equivalents.
+In comparison, at September 30, 2008, 93.0% of stockholders' equity or \$273.8 million was invested in 24 long-term portfolio investments and 7.8% of stockholders' equity or \$22.9 million was invested in cash equivalents.
+As of September 30, 2009, all of the Company's debt investments were secured by first or second priority liens on the assets of the portfolio companies.
+Moreover, the Company held equity investments in its portfolio companies consisting of common stock, preferred stock or limited liability company interests designed to provide the Company with an opportunity for an enhanced rate of return.
+These instruments generally do not produce a current return, but are held for potential investment appreciation and capital gain.